Sugar Glass Easy Angle Food Cake Recipe

 | |

 I love this sugar glass cake recipe.
-Would you believe I was able to combine my love for cooking and baking with my obsession with sea glass?
+Would you believe I was able to combine my love for cooking and baking with my obsession with seaglass?

-I made a cake that looks like it was decorated with sea glass!
+I love making fun and unexpected cakes, and I made this Sugar Glass Angel Food Cake.
 Some of you might not know that I love to collect sea glass.
-Check out my blog post with all of my sea glass collecting tips.
-It makes me so happy that I was able to incorporate my love for sea glass into an easy cake recipe with sugar glass to enjoy at the beach house.
+Check out my blog post with tips on collecting sea glass.
+It makes me so happy that I could incorporate my love for sea glass into an easy cake recipe with sugar glass to enjoy at the beach house.

 What's Cooking?